 There will be two "mid-term" exams and a final exam.
-All exams will be counted towards your final grade.
+You must be continuously on Zoom with your camera on for the entire duration of the exams.
+The exams are CLOSED book, notes, internet, etc., unless otherwise noted.
+All exams will count towards your final grade.
 Make-up exams (for any of the exams) must be requested well in advance of the exam; the reason for the absence must be documented and in accord with University policy (see p.
 109 of https://catalogundergraduate.umd.edu/files/2017-2018-UGCatalog.pdf).
-If an exam is unexpectedly canceled (due to inclement weather, etc.) it is automatically rescheduled for the next class period.